ykunisato/paper-r-jp/README.md

 - lintr                :                A 'Linter' for R Code
 - listenv              :                Environments Behaving (Almost) as Lists
 - littler              :                R at the Command-Line via 'r'
-- lme4                 :                Linear Mixed-Effects Models using 'Eigen' and S4
 - lmerTest             :                Tests in Linear Mixed Effects Models
 - loo                  :                Efficient Leave-One-Out Cross-Validation and WAIC for Bayesian Models
 - ltm                  :                Latent Trait Models under IRT